Agrotikos Asteras F.C.: League

 2005–06 was the most successful season in history of the club.
 Agrotikos finished 1st in Gamma Ethniki and achieved promotion to Beta Ethniki for the first time in its history.
-The team had many wins with big scores (5-1 vs. Kavala, 6-0 vs. Polykastro, many times won by 4-0, etc.).
-It had built many times consecutive wins with producing great football and many goals.
+The team had numerous wins with big scores (including 5–1 vs. Kavala, 6–0 vs. Polykastro, and won many matches by a score of 4–0.).

 Cup

-The entire Greek football world was talking about Agrotikos Asteras.
-A small team from Euosmos managed to reach the semi-finals of the Greek Cup, creating an amazing underdog story.
-In the second and third rounds, Agrotikos knocked out Vyzas Megaron (6-2) and Kastoria F.C.
-(3-1).
-In the fourth round, Agrotikos achieved a fantastic victory, winning 5-4 on penalties against Greek giants PAOK FC (90 minutes and extra time finished by 1-1).
-Another win, this time against Ergotelis (2-0), granted them a spot in the quarter-finals, where Agrotikos Asteras played Ethnikos Asteras in a two-leg round.
-The away match ended 1-1 thanks to a goal by club captain Nikos Kyzeridis, while Agrotikos won the home leg by 4-0 (scorers: Kalliakis, Iordanidis 2, Bekiaris).
-With an aggregate score of 5-1, Agrotikos Asteras was through to the semi-finals!
-Then, the club drew AEK Athens, the third most decorated club of the competition.
-The away leg resulted in a 3-0 defeat (Liberopoulos, Moras and Sapanis scored), while the 1-0 home victory wasn't enough to grant the club from Thessaloniki a place in the final.
+Agrotikos Asteras was the topic of many articles in the Greek football world.
+A team from Euosmos reached the semi-finals of the Greek Cup, an event which the fans called an underdog story.
+In the second and third rounds, Agrotikos knocked out Vyzas Megara (6–2) and Kastoria F.C.
+(3–1).
+In the fourth round, Agrotikos achieved another victory, winning 5–4 on penalties against Greek giants PAOK (90 minutes and extra time finished 1–1).
+Another win, this time against Ergotelis (2–0), granted them a spot in the quarter-finals, where Agrotikos Asteras played Ethnikos Asteras in a two-legged round.
+The away match ended 1–1 with a goal by the club captain Nikos Kyzeridis, while Agrotikos won the home leg by 4–0 (scorers: Kalliakis, Iordanidis 2, Bekiaris).
+With an aggregate score of 5–1, Agrotikos Asteras was through to the semi-finals.
+The club drew AEK Athens, the third most decorated club of the competition, as their opponent.
+The away leg resulted in a 3–0 defeat (Liberopoulos, Moras and Sapanis scored), while the 1–0 home victory wasn't enough to grant the club from Thessaloniki a place in the final.